samfisherirl/Export-local-Steam-game-installs-and-paths/README.md

-# All-in-one-tool to export steam libraries, no coding or compiling.
+# All-in-one-tool to export steam game paths to csv, no coding or compiling.

  Update v1 release.
 Locates steam library folder, paths, and everything without command line.
 Exports to CSV and TXT.